Umutation/-HeroOnParole/README.md

 # Dev Notes
 Even though the game is currently playable, I would like to publish the game with many more features I have in mind to make it a long-lasting decent game rather than a cheap hypercasual one.

 # Gameplay Video
 You can see the current demo of the game from [here](https://www.youtube.com/watch?v=2aRjRUn2N1g&ab_channel=Makine).
+PS: The soundtrack in the footage is not the official soundtrack of the game.
+But the official soundtrack will be somewhat similar to the one in the footage.